Symmetricalist/symmetricals-stuff-584070/README.md

-# symmetricals-stuff-584070
+# Symmetrical's stuff
-Hosting stuff I made
+I will host some files made by me in this repository.
+Everything you see here had me involved in some way.